-Logan University holds the expectation that community members will conduct themselves in a manner that demonstrates mutual respect for the rights and personal/academic well-being of others and that community members will preserve the integrity of the social and academic environment and support the mission and values of the University.
+Logan University holds the expectation that community members will conduct themselves in a manner that demonstrates mutual respect for the rights and personal/academic well-being of others and that community members will preserve the integrity of the social and academic environment and support the mission, vision, and values of the university and their college.
 Conduct violation allegations may be made against students and/or faculty.
-Staff issues should be referred to the Human Resource Department.
-The purpose of the Conduct Committee is to help reduce violations through education and to ensure both the accused and the accuser feel due process has been satisfied.
+Staff issues should be referred to the

+Human Resource Department.
+The purpose of the conduct committee is to help reduce violations through education and to ensure both the accused and the accuser feel due process has been satisfied.